M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 inv(d) = -d
 \]

-This enables examination of counter-aligned semantics and supports axis-focused compression experiments.
+**Inversion enables the study of counter-aligned semantic axes and stability breakdowns.**

 ---